NielsRogge/nielsrogge.github.io/about.md

 As I wanted to dive more deeply into the technical bits of deep learning, I decided to start working as an Applied AI Researcher at [Howest](https://www.howest.be/en), where I apply state-of-the-art deep learning algorithms (mostly NLP) for all kinds of business cases.
 I'm involved in several projects supported by [VLAIO](https://vlaio.be/nl), the Flemish Institute for Innovation and Entrepreneurship.
 Besides this, I'm consulting several companies to assist them in applying NLP.

 During my projects at Howest, I used HuggingFace Transformers more and more.
 However, I didn't fully understood the library and how the models/tokenizers are to be used.
 In August 2020, as a summer project (and as a learning opportunity), I decided to challenge myself: implement [TAPAS](https://arxiv.org/abs/2004.02349), an algorithm built by Google, and port it to HuggingFace Transformers to make it available for everyone.
 This was quite a challenge, as the original algorithm was written in Tensorflow 1 and had [lots of utility files](https://github.com/google-research/tapas).
 Moreover, the data format that was used by the Google authors of TAPAS were [Protocol Buffers](https://developers.google.com/protocol-buffers), which is not the easiest format.
 My goal was to implement the algorithm in PyTorch.
 However, after several months of coding, diving into the Github repo, I was satisfied with my implementation and opened up a pull request on the Transformers repo.
 After some time, my PR got merged!
 Moreover, HuggingFace released a new version of the Transformers repo (4.1.1) with TAPAS on the frontpage.
 They also [mentioned my name](https://twitter.com/huggingface/status/1339620376503066630) on their social media, stating "incredible implementation of the model and tokenizer by NielsRogge" :) Moreover, the people of HuggingFace asked me to become part of the core contributors team of HuggingFace :) After that, I worked on several other models, including [improving](https://github.com/huggingface/transformers/pull/9476) [LayoutLM](https://arxiv.org/abs/1912.13318) by Microsoft Research, [adding](https://github.com/huggingface/transformers/pull/10950) the [Vision Transformer (ViT)](https://arxiv.org/abs/2010.11929) by Google AI and [adding](https://github.com/huggingface/transformers/pull/11056) [Data-efficient Image Transformers (DeiT)](https://arxiv.org/abs/2012.12877) by Facebook AI to the library.

+Update: I've now also added the following algorithms to the library:
+- LUKE by Studio Ousia, capable of doing state-of-the-art relation extraction and other tasks involving reasoning about entities in text
+- DEtection TRansformers (DETR) by Facebook AI, the first successful approach of applying Transformers at the task of object detection/panoptic segmentation
+- CANINE by Google AI, a tokenizer-free model (a Transformer which directly operates at a character level)
+- BEiT by Microsoft Research, a self-supervised Vision Transformer (by cleverly combining it with the encoder of the VQ-VAE of OpenAI's DALL-E)
+- LayoutLMv2 by Microsoft Research, an improved version of LayoutLM, a Transformer capable of understanding scanned documents such as invoices, forms, handwritten text

 ### Technologies
 At the time of writing, I'm mostly working with: